-Kirk Douglas On Zsa Zsa Gabor, And Why Michael Douglas’s Son Wasn’t At His 100th Birthday
+Kirk Douglas On Zsa Zsa Gabor, And Why Michael Douglas’ Son Wasn’t At His 100th Birthday

 — lex scripta esq (@lexscriptaesq) December 19, 2016

 It appears, though, that life is improving for Cameron Douglas.
-He is keeping himself occupied working on his book, which is already reportedly already 50 per cent completed.
+He is keeping himself occupied working on his book, which is already reportedly already 50 percent completed.
 Sources say the book reveals anecdotes about the difficulties he faced growing up in Hollywood, including his battle with drugs, and life as he experienced it in solitary confinement between the years 2012 and 2014.

 Kirk Douglas is perhaps best-known for his starring role in the 1960 movie Spartacus, an epic movie described by one critic as “the story of a slave who lived before Christ and led a slave rebellion against the entire Roman Empire.”
-Douglas’s co-stars in Spartacus included Laurence Olivier, Jean Simmons, Charles Lawton, and Peter Ustinov, and the movie was directed by Stanley Kubrick.
+Douglas’ co-stars in Spartacus included Laurence Olivier, Jean Simmons, Charles Lawton, and Peter Ustinov, and the movie was directed by Stanley Kubrick.

 What many people may not know about Kirk Douglas is that, according to Deadline, in the making of Spartacus, Douglas hired blacklisted screenwriter Dalton Trumbo to write the film, challenging the then-practice of blacklisting Hollywood stars over their assumed communist leanings.
 Because of this, Trumbo was able to continue writing screenplays, eventually receiving the credit he deserved for his work.